 It’s no secret there is a dearth of lesbian bars around the globe.
-Montreal is lucky to have Brasserie Harricana – part restaurant (with a wonderful brunch menu), part bar, and part microbrasserie (craft brewery) – located on Rue Jean-Talon between Little Italy and Park-Ex.
-Founded by Marie-Pier Veilleux and Cynthia Santamaria in December 2014, this girl-powered microbrewery is a hit with all Montrealers, notably LGBTQ women.
+Montréal is lucky to have Brasserie Harricana – part restaurant (with a wonderful brunch menu), part bar, and part microbrewery – located on Jean-Talon Street between Little Italy and Park-Ex.
+Founded by Marie-Pier Veilleux and Cynthia Santamaria in December 2014, this girl-powered microbrewery is a hit with all Montrealers, notably LGBTQ+ women.
 Brasserie Harricana has also hosted events by Lesbians Who Tech and Lez Spread The Word.

-Located on Montreal’s Boulevard Saint-Laurent – known locally as “The Main”(or “La Main” in French) – Café Cleopatra is the last hold-out of Sin-City-era Montreal’s fabled red-light district.
+Located on Montréal’s Saint-Laurent Boulevard – known locally as “The Main”(or “La Main” in French) – Café Cléopatra is the last hold-out of Sin City-era Montréal’s fabled red-light district.
 A show bar since 1895, female strippers gyrate downstairs for a straight clientele while drag queens, burlesque dancers and other entertainers ply their trades in the upstairs cabaret for a mixed and queer clientele.
 With their monthly shows, Montréal’s popular drag troupe House of Laureen follows in the footsteps of such local drag legends as Vicki Lane, Twilight and Gerry Cyr.
-Cleo’s also hosts burlesque queen Velma Candyass and her monthly Candyass Cabaret, fetish nights and other alternative and indie productions that celebrate sexual freedom and Montréal’s demi-monde.
+Cleo’s also hosts burlesque queen Velma Candyass and her monthly Candyass Cabaret, fetish nights and other alternative and indie productions such as Bareoke (strip karaoke) that celebrate sexual freedom and Montréal’s demi-monde.
 Plus, Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.

-Since opening in 2015, the sophisticated LGBTQ-friendly The Cloakroom bar inside the downtown Maison Cloakroom has become a much-buzzed-about establishment located in the heart of the Golden Square Mile on Rue de la Montagne.
+Since opening in 2015, the sophisticated LGBTQ+-friendly The Cloakroom bar inside the downtown Maison Cloakroom has become a much-buzzed-about establishment located in the heart of the Golden Square Mile on De la Montagne Street.
 The late 19th-century building houses a high-end tailored menswear boutique with an on-site barber shop.
 In the foyer, a wood-paneled door leads you inside to an intimate 25-seat space – a high-end speakeasy of sorts – with a superb cocktail menu.
 Evening line-ups are not unusual, so my favourite time to drop by for a quiet martini is on a weekend afternoon after visiting the Montreal Museum of Fine Arts.

-And the Glitter Bomb dance party is held monthly at the LGBTQ-friendly indie concert venue Bar Le Ritz PDB on Rue Jean-Talon.
+The Glitter Bomb dance party is held monthly at the LGBTQ+-friendly indie concert venue Bar Le Ritz PDB on Jean-Talon Street.
 Popular with the young set, this night is relaxed, friendly and really fun, with queer DJs and drag performances.

-Over at the nearby Never Apart centre, contemporary art and LGBTQ issues take centrestage in their galleries and music studio.
+Over at the nearby Never Apart centre, contemporary art and LGBTQ+ issues take centrestage in the galleries and music studio.
 Never Apart also produces its superb Legend Series (superstar guests have ranged from Bruce LaBruce to Joey Arias).
-But Never Apart is also a mind-blowing party space which hosts mixed pool parties each summer.
-Visit their Events page for the latest updates.
+But Never Apart is also a mind-blowing party space that hosts mixed pool parties each summer.
+Visit its Events page for the latest updates.